What Is Project Success? Definition, Challenges and Practical Tips

 Project success – Target circle

 The target circle, too, should be discussed together.
-The room is limited which in turn limits the selection of the targets.
+The room is limited, which in turn limits the selection of the targets.
 Hence, the challenge is to define the key points for you and all participants.

 Tip: Start the discussion with all participants to define project success and answer the questions from the target circle in good time.